alpenlabs/strata/README.md

-# Alpen Express Rollup
+# Alpen Strata Rollup

-Alpen's prototype rollup, codenamed Express.
+Alpen's prototype rollup, codenamed Strata.
 This is pre-alpha software and nothing is even close to being usable yet.

 ## Repository structure